masekonontokozo3-gif/BRIGHT-TV-VIEWERSHIP-analysis2/README.md

 The aim of the project is to analys the  audience behavior, content performance, and engagement trends.

 #Project Planning
-I used Miro planning to brainstorm the project
+-I used Miro planning to brainstorm the project
-Used Databricks for data processing
+-I Used Databricks for data processing
-And looker studio for final presentation
+-And used looker studio for final presentation

 #Results
 looker studio presentaion